adrydry/Projects/Kubernetes.md/Project1.md

 ## PROJECT : DEPLOY A CLOUD NATIVE MONITORING APPLICATION ON KUBERNETES

 In this project, we will learn How to build an application and deploy it on kubernetes.
 For achieve this we will use many tools like:
-- Create a monitoring application in python using Splunk
+- Create a monitoring application in python using flask
 - Containerize the application with Docker: Create the Dockerfile, build the image and run the container locally
 - create a container registry with Amazon ECR using Python, boto3 modules
 - Move to the deployement phase where we will create an Elastic cluster with Amazon EKS,